Leonard is the brightest comet all year. Here's how to see it

 Less than a year ago, when Comet Leonard was first discovered, it was still an incredibly dim and obscure chunk of rock traveling out near the orbit of Jupiter.

-Now it's reached our neighborhood of the solar system on its journey toward the sun and it's being billed as the brightest comet of the year.
+Now it has reached our neighborhood of the solar system on its journey toward the sun and is being billed as the brightest comet of the year.

 Here's how to see it: